snohio/devopsorlando/devops-meetup-locations.md

 * Rollins
 * [Wellborn](https://www.thewellbornorlando.com/) (Bar)
 * [Winter Park Public Library](https://www.winterparklibrary.org/)
+  * Note that our rental/reservation would have to end by a half-hour before closing (8:30pm on a Wednesday evening)
   * With our 501c3 status, renting the [Edyth Bush Theater](https://www.winterparklibrary.org/rent-room) would be $225/hour or free if we:
     * Request the room 3 months out
     * Allow the event to be public (which all of our events are)